SX-Aurora/Vftrace/README.md

 ### Does Vftrace support OpenMP?

 Vftrace does not yet support OpenMP.
-This is because it is still an open question how the dynamic creation of threads can be combined with the function-stack structure of Vfrace.
+This is because so far no known implementation of the OpenMP-5.x callback functionality is robust enough.
+However, vftrace internal structures are prepared to quickly support OpenMP as soon as a robust implementation of OpenMP-5.x callbacks exists.